-A British socialite, Maxwell was born in 1961 to Robert Maxwell, a newspaper tycoon who died in a mysterious yacht incident in 1991.
-After her father's death, Maxwell moved to New York City, where she met Epstein and introduced him to his network of high profile connections, per CNN.
+Maxwell was born in 1961 to Robert Maxwell, a newspaper tycoon who died in a mysterious yacht incident in 1991.
+After her father's death, Maxwell moved to New York City, where she met Epstein and introduced him to his network of high-profile connections, per CNN.
 The pair reportedly split in the 1990s, but court documents allege that during their relationship, Maxwell managed a network of recruiters and helped devise a playbook for how to target minors for Epstein to sexually abuse.
-Per The New York Times, recruiters were allegedly told to target young, financially desperate women, and to promise furthering their education and careers in exchange for paid massages that then turned sexual.
+Per The New York Times, recruiters were allegedly told to target young, financially desperate women and to promise to further their education and careers in exchange for paid massages that then turned sexual.

 Epstein accuser Sarah Ransome claimed to the Times that Maxwell "orchestrated the whole thing for Jeffrey," and a source further alleged to Vanity Fair that Maxwell once described the victims as "nothing" and "trash."

 Civil Lawsuits Against Ghislaine Maxwell

 As a result, Maxwell has been the subject of several civil lawsuits filed both before and after Epstein's 2019 death in prison.
 Virginia Guiffre filed a civil lawsuit against Maxwell in 2015, alleging that she and Epstein recruited her for their sex trafficking ring as a teen while she was working at Trump's Mar-a-Lago resort.
 Guiffre also sued Maxwell for slander after Maxwell reportedly called the claims "untrue" and "obvious lies."
 The lawsuit was settled in 2017.